loganrhyne/nfc-collection/DEPLOYMENT.md

 2. Sync build files to the Pi
 3. Update code on the Pi (git pull)
 4. Update Python dependencies
-5. Configure LED controller for hardware mode
-6. Restart services
+5. Restart the unified server

 ### Manual Deployment